 The Arizona Repertory Singers is an auditioned ensemble of singers from greater Tucson.
 Since 1984 this choir has developed an extensive repertory and prides itself on presenting high quality performances of the standard repertoire and new music.
 Our community of singers, selected through a rigorous audition process, represent a variety of work life careers in business, education, engineering, information technology, law, medicine, social service, science and the arts.

-ARS has enjoyed 33 years of sharing professional quality choral music with audiences of all ages in Tucson and Pima County.
+ARS is pleased to begin its 34th season of sharing professional quality choral music with audiences of all ages in Tucson and Pima County.
 We are very pleased to announce that ARS will continue its legacy of choral excellence under the direction of our Music Director, Dr. Elliot Jones.
 Elliot holds degrees from New York University, Indiana University, and a Doctor of Musical Arts degree in Choral Conducting from the University of Arizona.
 Dr. Jones has held music faculty positions at the college level for several years, serves as a clinician, guest conductor and adjudicator, and has held regional leadership positions in the American Choral Directors Association (ACDA).
 The Arizona Daily Star and Tucson Weekly have described his performances as “powerful,” “outstanding,” and “chill-inducing.”

 A hallmark of the ARS tradition is its finely-honed choral tone, and its commitment to presenting the best new choral music as well as pieces spanning several eras – from the Renaissance to well-known choral masterpieces, Americana and jazz, contemporary pieces and works commissioned by the group.
 Although ARS specializes in unaccompanied choral music, many of its concerts include larger works with orchestra and soloists, or instrumental accompaniment such as piano, harp, organ, strings, woodwinds, and percussion.